Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements.md

 # Target audience
 We target potential future students as well as their parents.
 This project could also be useful for current students and potential investors to help them visualize the future look of AlgoSup.
-Finally, the school staff could use the simulation to see if they like the way the B3 is arranged and predict possible complications in advance.
+Finally, the school Staff could use the simulation to see if they like the way the B3 is arranged and predict possible complications in advance.

 # In-simulation mechanics